mauricioabreu/golings/README.md

 go install github.com/mauricioabreu/golings/golings@latest
 ```

+Add `go/bin` to your PATH if you want to run golings anywhere in your terminal.
+From the official docs:

+> The install directory is controlled by the GOPATH and GOBIN environment variables.
+If GOBIN is set, binaries are installed to that directory.
+If GOPATH is set, binaries are installed to the bin subdirectory of the first directory in the GOPATH list.
+Otherwise, binaries are installed to the bin subdirectory of the default GOPATH ($HOME/go or %USERPROFILE%\go).

 ### Binaries

 Go to the [releases page](https://github.com/mauricioabreu/golings/releases) and choose the option that best fits your environment.